lamorasjr/powerbi-docs-extractor/README.md

 - **Python 3.12 or greater**
 - **Power BI workspace with Premium or Fabric license**.
-- **[Azure AD application](https://learn.microsoft.com/en-us/power-bi/developer/embedded/register-app?tabs=customers)** with at least one of the following scopes:
+- **[Microsoft Entra App](https://learn.microsoft.com/en-us/power-bi/developer/embedded/register-app?tabs=customers)** with at least one of the following scopes:
   - **Power BI Service**:
     - `Workspace.Read.All`
     - `Workspace.ReadWrite.All`